 If you think that earning a bachelor’s degree is in your future, don’t consider the A.A.S. program.
 You may need to spend extra time taking qualifying classes first if you decide to enroll in a bachelor’s degree program later.

-It is crucial to find out the particulars of your degree program before signing on, therefore, asking about future credit transfers, accreditation, and the specific coursework needed for your chosen desired field to maximize your educational needs!
+It is crucial to find out the particulars of your associate degree program before signing on, therefore, ask about future credit transfers, accreditation, and the specific coursework needed for your chosen desired field to maximize your educational needs!